brunokim/causal-tree/cmd/new-api-example/README.md

 // Element represents a position within a List.
 // It is not a Value because it can't be set within registers, always existing within a
 // List.
-type Element struct { treeLocation }
+type Element struct { treePosition }

 // Element can be set and reset, implementing a Register. func (*Element) SetString() *String   { ... }